MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - For internal workloads, consider the use of Service Endpoints or Private Endpoints to restrict access to private Virtual Networks.
   - If required, use Private Endpoints to mitigate data exfiltration risks, such as malicious admin scenarios.

-- Treat Azure Functions code just like any other code; subject it to code scanning tools that are integrate it with CI/CD pipelines.
+- Treat Azure Functions code just like any other code; subject it to code scanning tools that  integrate it with CI/CD pipelines.

 **Azure Logic Apps**